kimisak/Latex-Expanded-Thesis-Template/README.md

 ## Why?
 To simplify the organization and writing of your thesis from "vanskelig" to "lett", hence the name "**L**atex **E**xpanded **T**hesis **T**emplate".

+# Coming soon! (after my thesis is done: 25th of May 2023)